NeuronQ/udacity-capstone/report/report-plan.md

 ## III.
 Methodology [3-5 pages]
+The process of improving upon the algorithms and techniques used is clearly documented.
+Both the initial and final solutions are reported, along with intermediate solutions, if necessary.
 ### Data processing [1 page]
+All preprocessing steps have been clearly documented.
+Abnormalities or characteristics about the data or input that needed to be addressed have been corrected.
+If no data preprocessing is necessary, it has been clearly justified.

 ### Implementation [2 pages]
+The process for which metrics, algorithms, and techniques were implemented with the given datasets or input data has been thoroughly documented.
+Complications that occurred during the coding process are discussed.

 - LSTS etc.

 ### Refinement [2 pages]
+The process of improving upon the algorithms and techniques used is clearly documented.
+Both the initial and final solutions are reported, along with intermediate solutions, if necessary.

 - !!! graph training vs validation accuracy